Lake Welch Parkway: Route description

-About 1 mi northeast of the bridge, the parkway becomes divides, forming a modified traffic circle with the access road to the Lake Welch recreation area (Beach and Picnic Area).
-The access road continues south to CR-106, forming another path between the two roads.
+About 1 mi northeast of the bridge, the parkway divides, forming a modified traffic circle with the access road to the Lake Welch recreation area (Beach and Picnic Area).
+The access road continues south to CR 106, forming another path between the two roads.
 Lake Welch Parkway continues as a two-lane undivided road for another mile to the vicinity of Tiorati Brook Road, where it widens into a divided highway once again.
 The parkway connects to the road by way of a Y-interchange with a northbound-to-southbound U-turn.
 North of Tiorati Brook Road (also known as Cedar Pond Road), the parkway is only open seasonally.

 The median ends just east of the interchange with the Palisades Interstate Parkway (exit 16 of the Palisades).
 The first connection encountered of this interchange is the Palisades southbound exit ramp, which merges into Lake Welch Parkway southbound.
 This is followed by ramps to the Palisades southbound and from the Palisades northbound, where Lake Welch Parkway ends.
-It is only a partial interchange, lacking a connection between Lake Welch Parkway northbound and Palisades Interstate Parkway northbound.
-To access the Palisades northbound requires a 3-mile detour via Gate Hill Road.
+It is only a partial interchange, lacking a connection between the Lake Welch Parkway northbound and the Palisades Parkway northbound.
+To access the Palisades Parkway northbound requires a 3-mile detour via Gate Hill Road.